Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Introduction

-The rest of the paper is organized as follows: Section \ref{lit review} relates our work to cutting-edge works in various research fields, Section \ref{data description and data notation} describes the data and introduces the notations that we use in this paper, Section \ref{model setup} sets up the models and objective functions in our three-step framework, Section \ref{empirical results} demonstrates and explains the results that we obtain from the empirical study and Section \ref{Conclusion} concludes the paper and discusses possible future research directions.
+The rest of the paper is organized as follows: Section \ref{sec data description and data notation} describes the CEPS data and introduces the notations that we use in this paper, Section \ref{model setup} sets up the models and objective functions in our three-step framework, Section \ref{empirical results} demonstrates and explains the results that we obtain from the empirical study and Section \ref{Conclusion} concludes the paper.